-To keep the parse tree of $\Psi$ shallow, we use similar rotations, as used in AVL trees~\cite{AdelsonVL62}.
-Unfortunately, the well known rotations used to balance AVL trees only work, if the underlying algebra is fully associative, which does not hold for forest algebras, as, e.g., $c \conapp (f_1 \concat f_2) \neq (c \conapp f_1) \concat f_2$.
+To keep the parse tree of $\Psi$ shallow, we use rotations similar to those used in AVL trees~\cite{AdelsonVL62}.
+Unfortunately, the well-known rotations used to balance AVL trees only work if the underlying algebra is fully associative, which does not hold for forest algebras, as, e.g., $c \conapp (f_1 \concat f_2) \neq (c \conapp f_1) \concat f_2$.
 Therefore, we provide additional rotations that can be used where the traditional rotations fail.

 Towards our invariant we assign colors to nodes of a formula $\Psi$ as follows: